awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.export-image-logs-v3.md

 `-h, --help`
 Shows the help text for `pcluster export-image-logs`\.

-`--bucket BUCKET`
+`--bucket BUCKET_NAME`
-Specifies the Amazon S3 bucket to export image build logs to\.
+Specifies the Amazon S3 bucket name to export image build logs to\.
 It must be in the same Region as the image\.
+You must add permissions to the Amazon S3 bucket policy to grant CloudWatch access\.
+For more information, see [Set permissions on an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3ExportTasks.html#S3Permissions) in the *CloudWatch Logs User Guide*\.

 `--image-id, -i IMAGE_ID`
 The image ID whose logs will be exported\.